 - Download the ROM file for your Samsung Galaxy S4

-- Also download the latest Google Apps zip package.
+- Also, download the latest Google Apps zip package.
 This is applicable only if you are going to install an AOSP, CM or AOKP based custom ROM.
 You need not flash GApps on stock TouchWiz based ROMs.

 - Copy the ROM and GApps zip files to the internal or external SD card storage on your device using a USB cable.
 It’ll be better if you put them on the external storage.

 - Whenever you have to install a new ROM, do not forget to charge it so that it has at least 60-70% battery level left on it.
-Suppose you are installing a ROM and your device turns off in the middle of things, it might put your in a troublesome situation.
+Suppose you are installing a ROM and your device turns off in the middle of things, it might put yours in a troublesome situation.

 - Backup the EFS folder that contains your phone’s IMEI details.
 Sometimes, installing a new ROM can make it disappear and therefore you must backup it.
-This is a very important thing because the loss of the EFS can make your device useless from connectivity point of view.
-The easiest way to backup the “efs” directory is by using a root file browser.
+This is a very important thing because the loss of the EFS can make your device useless from the connectivity point of view.
+The easiest way to back up the “efs” directory is by using a root file browser.
 Open the root file manager, copy/paste the “efs” folder on your external SD Card.
 You can later restore this directory to get back the lost IMEI of your Galaxy S4.

 Looking for Custom ROMs?

-Best Custom ROMs for Samsung Galaxy S4 GT-I9500
+- Best Custom ROMs for Samsung Galaxy S4 GT-I9500

-Best Custom ROMs for Samsung Galaxy S4 GT-I9505 LTE
+- Custom ROMs for Samsung Galaxy S4 GT-I9505 LTE

-Best Custom ROMs For Verizon Galaxy S4 SCH-I545
+- Best Custom ROMs For Verizon Galaxy S4 SCH-I545

 Steps to Install a Custom ROM on Galaxy S4: